JoeFanning/Philosophical-AI/README.md

 ### ​Egalitarianism

-​The word "eglatarianism" [Research resources on Egalitarianism](Resources/researchresources.md) originates from the French word "égal," which means "equal" or "level."
+​The word "eglatarianism" [(Research resources on Egalitarianism) ](Resources/researchresources.md) originates from the French word "égal," which means "equal" or "level."
 It emerged during the French Revolution in the late 18th century when people were fighting for a society where everyone had the same rights and opportunities, no matter their background.

 Egalitarianism is a school of thought rooted in the belief that all people are fundamentally equal and should be treated as such.
 It is a philosophy that prioritizes social equality and the removal of inequalities, particularly in political, economic, and social life.

-For a good introduction to egalitarianism, ["What is the Point of Equality?"](Resources/Whats_the_Point_of_Equality_Elizabeth_Anderson.pdf) by Elizabeth Anderson is a clear and accessible overview.

 ## Egalitarian AI